Onehunga High School

 The role of the Peer Support Programme is to smooth the transition of Year 9 students to high school.
 Around thirty Year 13 students are trained by the Guidance department to take on this leadership role to provide support for our Year 9 students.
 The Peer Support leaders meet the Year 9 students and along with their Kaitiaki, spend time during their first week at school helping to orient and make easier their first few days at high school.
 For the rest of Term One, Peer Support leaders spend Tuesday and Thursday Kaitiaki time leading activities to build relationships, strengthen communication skills and provide practical transition support.

-Onehunga High School has three registered nurses.
-At Year 9 all students are offered a full health assessment carried out by the nurses.
-A doctor and physiotherapist are also available for the students.
+We have three registered nurses on staff.
+At year 9, all students are offered a full health assessment, carried out by the nurses.
+A doctor, physiotherapist and psychologist are also available for students.
+Dental care is accessed at school.

 Careers